 - Although it is easy (and not unusual) to simply dismiss any Transformers product as Merchandise-Driven, some works, such as Transformers Animated or Beast Wars, are well-liked for their appreciation of the mythos and written with the Periphery Demographic in mind.
 And there's the live-action movie above for a different implementation of this trope.

 - Transformers has so many incentives to suck—it's Merchandise-Driven, for small children, and about robots that transform into cars.
 But sometimes, just sometimes, it's funny and engaging and a bit meaningful, and there's no other reason than that the creators, against all odds, care about what they do.
 Sometimes.

 - Ted Turner proposed Captain Planet as a serious effort to help the environment.
 Can't fault his motive, if nothing else.
 It's just that this trope is no match for the faults of a Clueless Aesop or Space Whale Aesop.
 Done with good intentions, but written with all the quality and nuance of political propaganda, rather than a serious discussion of real problems.

-- While Phineas and Ferb may not have astounding animation or horribly intricate detail, if you compare it to, say, Dog with a Blog, you'll see a massive difference in effort.
+- While Phineas and Ferb may not have astounding animation or horribly intricate detail, if you compare it to, say, the average Disney Channel sitcom, you'll see a massive difference in effort.
 Phineas and Ferb is built on Once an Episode, yet almost every piece of that has been averted or subverted.
 Phineas and Ferb makes obscure socio-cultural references in full knowledge that their primary demographic won't grasp them.